 3. Give Metra a path to expand and maximize its current services.

 Starting with the right frequency is critical.

-A good place to start is by implementing 5 or 7 trains per day between Rockford and Chicago and an additional 2 or 3 daily departures west to Dubuque.
+A good place to start is by implementing 5 trains per day between Rockford-Chicago and an additional 3 frequencies between Waterloo-Dubuque-Chicago.

 Having frequent departures will allow for a wider range of trips to be taken between all of the stops along the line, from commuting, business trips and visiting family or friends.
 It will also justify more frequent service on Metra and other connected transit services, which increases overall ridership, boosting the value of the entire network.

 It’s critical that IDOT make a plan for high-frequency service along the Blackhawk Corridor—now.

 Unlike roads, which are designed for people to show up whenever they want.
 Railroad tracks are designed to match the number of trains in an operating plan.
 So it’s difficult to add trains later.

 And the reality is: Good transportation systems require a detailed plan.
 A lot of moving parts are involved.
 They must work together seamlessly.
 That kind of tight coordination only happens when there’s a plan.